 He has undergone two rounds of dialysis while he awaits a donor match.

-Haynesworth posted a picture of himself last week, writing in the caption his kidneys went into failure July 7.
+Haynesworth posted a picture of himself July 11, writing in the caption his kidneys went into failure four days earlier.

 "Some of you may know I've been battling kidney disease for a few years now the time has come family, friends and fans I'm in dire need of a kidney mine have finally failed me on July 7 2019," Haynesworth posted then.
 "It's hard to believe from being a professional athlete to only 8 season in retirement that my body has taken another major blow.
 First with the brain aneurism 3 seasons out of the NFL to now my kidneys failing me.
 But the bright side of this latest ordeal I can ask for help by asking for someone to generously donate a kidney."

 Haynesworth explained in 2016 that he "almost died" from the brain aneurysm, although he recovered after an 11-day stay in intensive care at a hospital, per Paul Kuharsky of ESPN.

 The 38-year-old spent 10 seasons in the NFL, making two Pro Bowls and earning two All-Pro berths.
 He spent his first seven seasons with the Tennessee Titans before playing with Washington, the New England Patriots and Tampa Bay Buccaneers.

 He last appeared in an NFL game in 2011.